hoplaahei/hoplaahei.github.io/_posts/2015-08-14-it-is-better-to-navigate-using-the-mouse-when-only-one-hand-is-available.md

 I could go on, but hopefully this highlights the fact that having both hands at the ready at all times when operating a computer is impractical.
 Sadly, there is a trend of "lightweight" window managers to make it very hard to operate with one hand because of one simple ommission: they do not allow a "click-to-raise" policy.
 This means that my casual web browsing is completely fucked, as I now have to pinky stretch to a modifier key just to e.g., raise my web browser back above the terminal when I'm pasting code.

-In my quest to find a window manager, I found so many Github issues raised asking for mouse support.
-And yet, many developers absolutley refuse to add the support, often touting the lack of mouse support as a feature of their window manager, even though it would literally only take a couple of lines of xlib or xcb calls to introduce a click-to-raise configuration option for those users who don't take such a hard line on mouse usage.

 I've tried to play devils advocate with myself and not use the trackpoint (or touchpad) on my Thinkpad for a week, but operating window manager shortcuts with one hand is just plain awkward, however elaborate the keybinding setup.
 Window manager keyboard shortcuts inherantly require a modifier key (e.g., holding onto 'Alt' key or 'Windows' key, and will do so until the day when someone designs advanced AI that can contextually detect when someone is typing, rather than performing a management action on the window frame itself.
 The problem with needing to hold a modifier key, however, is that there are plenty of times when only one hand is rested on the keyboard.

-Examples of such situations:

-- holding a drink
-- passing documents
-- leaning your elbow on the couch (if on a laptop)
-- picking your nose
-- stroking your neck beard

-Anyone who says they never do any of the above is lying; nobody is stooped over a computer desk with both hands on the keyboard 100% of the time.

 With only one hand on the keyboard, a key map is needed that prevents too much travel across the keyboard, and prevents finger gymnastics to press the right keyboard combinations.